alexanderjsingleton/aws/README.md

 ## EC2 Dashboard

 1. After completing the last process, the EC2 Dashboard is now in view.
-In my screencast, I have two other instances running for academic projets, but let us stick to the example "awsExample" instance (obviously, you could've named yours whatever).
+In my screencast, I have two other instances running for academic projects, but let us stick to the example "awsExample" instance (obviously, you could've named yours whatever).
 2. Click on the row within your AWS instance dashboard of the instance name contained within the column "Key Name".
 3. A window beneath the Instance table will appear displaying the "PUBLIC DNS address", which is essentially the URL, or website address, where your instance will be located.
 Highlight/Copy/Paste and save that URL within a text file; you may view the instance by simply prefixing to the Public DNS then navigating to the browser to test.
 4. Next, within the console, click on the "Actions" button, hover over "Instance Settings" and then click on "Get System Log"; scroll-down until you see a box outlined in hashtags(#) outlining the text "Setting Bitnami application password to"; copy/paste that password and note that in the text file **_BUT DO NOT SHARE IT_** as your instance could potentially be hacked.
 Now exit the window.